OviSarkar62/ExpenseTracker/README.md

 2. Navigate to the ExpenseTracker directory:

-       cd ExpenseTracker
+       cd expensetracker

-3. Install the dependencies using the following command:
+3. Install the server side dependencies using the following command:

+       npm install express express-session joi moment mongoose morgan nodemon zxcvbn dotenv cors connect-mongo colors bcrypt

+4. Navigate to the client directory:

+       cd expensetracker

+5. Install the client side dependencies using the following command:

-       npm install
+       npm install react-router-dom react-redux redux react-bootstrap axios antd moment

-4. Start the application by running the following command:
+6. Start the application by running the following command:

        npm start

-The application should now be running on http://localhost:3000.
+7. Access the application.
+Open your web browser and visit http://localhost:3000 to access the ExpenseTracker application.

 ## Functionality